mdx-dev/li3_analytics/README.md

 That's it! the proper code for your tracker should now be rendered into your template, no more hassle.

 ## Upcoming

-I am working on a helper method to load individual trackers based on the name they were given in `Trackers::add()`

 ### Future Trackers
 Here is a list of trackers I would like to add support for.